Contributor: Megan Wilson, BS, CADC Timberline Knolls Residential Center

 This may be challenging for many individuals who are using opioid prescription medications for chronic pain, as many clinics that facilitate this type of care are not set up to be multidisciplinary.

-However, for any person who may be utilizing prescription medications for long-term pain management, it may be helpful to work with a qualified team of specialists to determine appropriateness for tapering and/or discontinuing medication.
+However, for any person who may be utilizing prescription medications for long-term pain management, it may be helpful to work with a qualified team of specialists to help improve pain management and determine appropriateness for tapering and/or discontinuing medication.

 This would involve understanding the various pros/cons and risks in order to make the most informed decision on how to proceed.